-Consolidated Consolidated

-2008 2007 2008 2007

-\$'000 \$'000 \$'000 \$'000

-Amounts payable to and receivable from Directors and their Director related entities at balance date arising from these transactions were as follows:

-Current receivables (included within trade debtors) 244 201

-Scott Transport Industries Pty Ltd Northern Territory Freight Services Pty Ltd 364 3 321 - -

-Smart Logistics Pty Ltd 3,216 3,116 -

-Dairy Transport Logistics Ltd 178 233 - -

-No provision for doubtful debts has been recognised in respect of these balances as they are considered recoverable.

-Current payables (included within trade payables)

-Ascot Haulage (NT) Pty Ltd 23 28 - -

-Scotts Agencies Pty Ltd 96 263 - -

-Scott Transport Industries Pty Ltd 5 37 - -

-Northern Territory Freight Services Pty Ltd 260 113 - -

-Wholly-owned Group Details of interests in wholly-owned controlled entities are set out at Note 25 .

-Details of dealings with these entities are set out below:

-Balances with entities within the wholly-owned group The aggregate amounts receivable from, and payable to, wholly-owned controlled entities by the Company at balance date:

-Receivables

-- current 78,056 67,321

-non-current 17,961 17,961

-96,017 85,282

-Payables - current

-- Other loans 52,408 44,037

-52,408 44,037

-Dividends

-Dividends received or due and receivable by the Company from wholly-owned controlled entities amount to \$10,000,000 (2007:\$10,000,000).

-26 Related Party Disclosures continued

-2008 Parent 2007

-DIRECTORS' SHARE TRANSACTIONS

-Shareholdings

-Aggregate number of shares held by Directors and their Director-related entities at balance date:

-Ordinary shares 827,276 762,700

-Preference shares - -

-All share transactions were with the parent Company, K&S Corporation Limited.

-\$'000 \$'000

-Dividends

-Aggregate amount of dividends paid in respect of shares held by Directors or their Director-related entities during the year:

-Ordinary shares 132 107

-Preference shares - -

-Directors' transactions in shares and share options

-Purchases of shares by Directors and Director related entities are set out in Note 27 .

-Ultimate parent entity

-The immediate parent entity and ultimate controlling entity of K&S Corporation Ltd is AA Scott Pty Ltd, a company incorporated in South Australia.
+arent 2009 \$'000 2008 \$'000 Details of dealings with these entities are set out below: Balances with entities within the wholly-owned group The aggregate amounts receivable from, and payable to, wholly-owned controlled entities by the Company at balance date: Receivables - Current - Non-current 88,644 17,961 78,056 17,961 106,605 96,017 Payables - current - Other loans 63,181 52,408 63,181 52,408 Ferms and conditions of transactions within the wholly-owned group Gales to and purchases from within the wholly-owned group are made at arm's length.
+Ferms and conditions of the tax funding agreement are set out in Note 6 .
+Dutstanding balances at year-end are unsecured and interest free.
+Dividends Dividends received or due and receivable by the Company from wholly-owned controlled entities amount to \$10,000,000 (2008:\$10,000,000).
+Pa 2009 arent 2008 DIRECTORS' SHARE TRANSACTIONS Shareholdings Aggregate number of shares held by Directors and heir Director-related entities at balance date: - Ordinary shares - Preference shares 881,100 - 832,276 All share transactions were with the parent company, &S Corporation Limited. \$'000 \$'000 Dividends Aggregate amount of dividends paid in respect of shares held by Directors or their Director-related entities during the year: - Ordinary shares - Preference shares 132 133 Directors' transactions in shares and share options Purchases of shares by Directors and Director related entities re set out in Note 27 .
+Jltimate parent entity The immediate parent entity and ultimate controlling a) Details of Key Management Personnel i) Directors ii) Executives